 By Nicholas Cox May 24, 2022

-Why Data Collection and Quality Are Key to Accurate ESG Reporting
+Data Quality: Key to Accurate ESG Reporting

 The collection of quality data is the most important aspect of Environmental, Social, and Governance (ESG) reporting.
 Why is that?
 Well, the number of data sources is typically far greater for such reporting than in even the financial reporting process.
 The difference stems from ESG reporting involving many different aspects, such as reporting on health & safety, fuel usage, property management, waste management, and more.
 How do organisations collect all this data?
 Despite technology improvements in large organisations over the years, most organisations have a multitude of operational systems from which to extract this data, which makes data collection for ESG quite challenging.